5 things people need to know about immunizations

-Vaccines have been proven to save lives and prevent sickness in people for decades.
-But thousands of Americans forgo immunizations and miss the protection they offer.
+Vaccines have been proven to save lives and prevent sickness in people for decades, but thousands of Americans forgo immunizations and miss the protection they offer.

-The CDC offers five reasons to vaccinate:
+The CDC offers five reasons to get vaccinated:

 - Vaccines can (and do) save lives

 - Immunization protects others you care about (and those who cannot receive vaccines)

 - Immunizations can save your family time and money

 - Vaccination protects future generations

 There is a lot of information floating around on the Internet linking vaccines to autism, so some people are questioning whether vaccines are worth the risk.

 The CDC, along with a number of national agencies, cites numerous studies that show absolutely no link between vaccines and autism.
 The preservative thimerosal was once used in vaccines, and that was the main concern of parents, but now it has been removed from all standard childhood immunizations.
 Some influenza vaccines still have it, but a thimerosal-free version is available.